法無異法 Things are not separate and distinct

 The Lankavatara Sutra:

-These and others, Mahamati, are the deep-seated attachments cherished by the ignorant and simple-minded to their discriminations.
-Tenaciously attaching themselves to these, the ignorant and simple-minded go on ever discriminating like the silk-worms who, with their own thread of discrimination and attachment, envelop not only themselves but others and are entranced with the thread; and thus they are ever tenaciously attached to the notions of existence and non-existence.
-Mahamati, there are no signs (nimitta) here of deep-seated attachment or detachment.
-All things are to be seen as abiding in solitude (viviktadharma—the Absolute) where there is no evolving of discrimination.
-Mahamati, the Bodhisattva-Mahasattva should have his abode where he can see all things from the viewpoint of viviktadharma.
+These and others, Mahamati, are the deep-seated attachments which the ignorant and simple-minded cherish towards the things that they discriminate.
+Tenaciously attaching themselves to these, the ignorant and simple-minded go on discriminating forever like silk-worms.
+With their thread of discrimination and attachment they envelop themselves and others, and are entranced with the thread; thus they cling to notions of existence and non-existence.
+Mahamati, here there are no signs (nimitta) of attachment or detachment; all things are to be seen as abiding in solitude (viviktadharma), where there is no spinning of discrimination.
+Mahamati, the Bodhisattva-Mahasattva should dwell where he can see all things from the viewpoint of viviktadharma.
 (Suzuki, p.
 162)

-Suzuki, D. T. The Lankavatara Sutra: A Mahayana Text (Based upon the Sanskrit edition of Bunyu Nanjo).
-London, 1932.
+Suzuki, D. T. (1932).
+The Lankavatara Sutra: A Mahayana Text (Based upon the Sanskrit edition of Bunyu Nanjo).
+London.